bbauska/UC-Davis-JS-Basics/readme.md

   alt="Function swapImage added to script." />
 </p>

-So now we've got a function called swapImage that will run twice.
-It'll run the same function basically, if you're clicking the Next button or the Previous button, and that cleans up our code because we can see here clearly that the next button is incrementing this variable and then checking with an if statement and then running function.
+So now we&apos;ve got a function called swapImage that will run twice.
+It&apos;ll run the same function basically, if you&apos;re clicking the Next button or the Previous button, and that cleans up our code because we can see here clearly that the next button is incrementing this variable and then checking with an if statement and then running function.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->